What Can You Do With A Human Services Degree? [2021 Guide]

 Click on the field that most interests you to jump to that section of the guide:

-Whether you prefer the interdisciplinary format of a human services degree or the highly-specialized format of a social work degree, a number of accredited degree programs are available online.
+Whether you prefer the interdisciplinary format of a human services degree program or the highly-specialized format of a social work degree, a number of accredited degree programs are available online.

 Bachelor’s in Human Services

-Your studies will include classes in psychology and human development.
-You’ll learn how to evaluate community needs, plan programs and analyze the effectiveness of your initiatives.
+Your studies may include classes in psychology and human development.
+You may learn how to evaluate community needs, plan programs and analyze the effectiveness of your initiatives.
 There may also be classes on fundraising, budgeting, case management and working in multicultural settings.

 Bachelor’s in Health Services

-Your lessons about supporting people’s needs will center around ways to do so in healthcare settings.
+Your lessons about supporting people’s needs will likely center around ways to do so in healthcare settings.
 Topics may include epidemiology, biostatistics, health law and human development.
 The classes may also cover health education and other community health services.

-With this degree, you could look for work in a public health department, a doctor’s office, a nursing home or another care-focused setting.
+With this degree, you might look for work in a public health department, a doctor’s office, a nursing home or another care-focused setting.
 You might perform administrative duties in the office or run health-education programs for clients.

 Bachelor’s in Social Work

 As a social worker, you might find jobs with government agencies, hospitals or residential facilities.
-You could be a case manager or an intake coordinator who specializes in working with children, senior citizens or people with disabilities.
+You might be a case manager or an intake coordinator who specializes in working with children, senior citizens or people with disabilities.
 Getting a master’s degree might allow you to move into counseling positions.

 Human Services Careers & Salaries